andreaslyn/mini-yu/README.md

 = : ? !    (right associative)
 < > ~      (left associative)
 ```
-The operators in the top has higher precedence than those in
+The operators in the top has higher precedence than those in the
-the bottom, so infix `+` is left associative and has lower
+bottom, so infix `+` is left associative and has lower precedence
-precedence than infix `*`.
+than infix `*`.

-For right associative operators, mini yu uses the second
+For right associative operators, mini yu uses the second argument to
-argument to determine which operator to apply,
-and the type of the first argument of both prefix and postfix
+determine which operator to apply, and the type of the first argument
-operators is used by mini yu to determine which operator to apply.
+of both prefix and postfix operators is used by mini yu to determine
+which operator to apply.

-Note that these associativity and precedence rules do no apply to
+Note that these associativity and precedence rules do no apply to the
-the few built-in operators, such as `=>`, `->` and `:`.
+few built-in operators, such as `=>`, `->` and `:`.
 For example
 function type `->` has lower precedence than infix `<`, and `->` is
 right associative.

 ## Lazy evaluation

-By default, mini yu evaluates function arguments eagerly,
+By default, mini yu evaluates function arguments eagerly, but it is
-but it is possible to mark arguments as lazy.
-For example,
+possible to mark arguments as lazy.
+For example, in the definition of
-in the definition of addition of booleans, it is often desired
+addition of booleans, it is often desired to have the second argument
-to have the second argument evaluated only when the first
-argument is false.
+evaluated only when the first argument is false.
 This can be achieved with
 ```
 val _+_\Bool : (Bool, [] -> Bool) -> Bool
 let (true, b) => true
 let (false, b) => b[]
 ```
 The `[] -> Bool` is the lazy `Bool` type.
-It evaluates
+It evaluates the second argument
-the second argument only when the first argument is `false`.
+only when the first argument is `false`.
+Syntactic sugar allows us to
-Syntactic sugar allows us to apply functions in the same way when
-arguments are lazy as when they are strict.
-So we can write
+apply functions in the same way when arguments are lazy as when they
-`true + false`, and it will desugar into
+are strict.
+So we can write `true + false`, and it will desugar into
 ```
 true + ([]. false)
 ```

 ## Dependent types

-Let us define vector data type as a postfix operator on `Ty`,
+Let us define the vector data type as a postfix operator on `Ty`,
 ```
 data _Vec\Ty : (Ty, Nat) -> Ty
 let nil.Vec[A : Ty] : A Vec(0)